 An administrator must create a Shell Jump Item for the endpoint.

-Next, an administrator must configure the endpoint credential manager and/or password vault to grant users access to the appropriate functional accounts for that Jump Item.
+Next, an administrator must configure the ECM and/or password vault to grant users access to the appropriate functional accounts for that Jump Item.

 When a user Jumps to the Shell Jump Item, they can choose from the list of functional accounts available for that endpoint.
 Each functional account has its own set of commands that can be executed using SUDO, as configured by the administrator on the endpoint.
-The credentials for the account are passed from the Endpoint Credential Manager to the endpoint.
+The credentials for the account are passed from the ECM to the endpoint.